Are you using SEO effectively to boost your business?

 What Is SEO?

 SEO means search engine optimization.
-SEO is the practice of increasing the search engine rankings of your web pages so that they appear higher in search results, bringing more traffic to your website.
+It’s the practice of increasing the search engine rankings of your web pages so that they appear higher in search results, bringing more traffic to your website.

 SEO can also stand for search engine optimizer.
 That’s a person who does search engine optimization.